TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 -----------------------------------

-To help us in this task I will use an illustration.
+To help us in this task I will use a little story.
 Let's say we work for a fictional company MyCo (sorry about the name!) and we just received a new project.
 The medical service of MyCo is full of enthusiasm about archiving their documents electronically.
 Actually everyday this service generates many paper documents.
 Most of the documents are about